dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

 rather than in lemmas.
 These are exactly the properties required to ensure that each operation is well-defined without specifying anything else about behavior.
 Besides well-definedness, all functional properties are specified in lemmas.
+This is sometimes known as the "extrinsic" approach to specification, in contrast to the "intrinsic" approach of specifying all behavior in pre- and post-conditions.

 Now let's look at how a common implementation of this data type might be structured.
 This approach uses a consecutive array to store